 My question is this: “Is there New Testament evidence we should we be speaking more about truth, and less about “believing” or “beliefs”, when we speak to non-believers?”

-I found all these citations where the apostles said they spoke truth, or implied they spoke it – to non-believers – and then they remarked about creating or not creating belief.
-They never appeared to use “belief” for persuasive effect with non-believers, only as an observed result.
+I found all these citations where the Apostles said they spoke truth, or implied they spoke it – to non-believers – and then they remarked about creating or not creating belief.
+They never appeared to use the word “believe” or “belief” for persuasive effect with non-believers, only as an observed result after their testimony of truth.
+That is, they never urged anyone to “believe” in Christ.
+They simply told others what the saw, and called it the truth, and hoped others would believe the true story.

-Shouldn’t we at least discuss doing the same practices as they did?
+Shouldn’t we at least discuss doing the same practices as the Apostles did, to see if we missed a “best practice”?

 Search Criteria For Biblical “Best Practices” For Evangelism

-What was the search criteria for finding examples of how the Apostles evangelized to non-Christians after Christ was crucified?
+What was the search criteria I used for finding examples of how the Apostles evangelized to non-Christians after Christ was crucified?

-- Evangelizing to non-believers in Jesus or non-believers in God
+- I looked for where they were evangelizing to non-believers in Jesus or non-believers in God.

-- They are NOT talking to believers, which is the case in many of the post-Acts books
+- I made sure they were NOT talking to believers, which is the case in many of the post-Acts books.
+I’m looking for evidence of HOW they persuaded non-Christians to be Christians.

-- The time must be after crucifixion, like we face now
+- I made sure the time of evangelism was after crucifixion, like we face now.

 Acts appears to be the key book to study – it recites the most frequent interaction between Apostles and non-believers.